Peterborough United F.C.: 2011–present

 Gary Johnson left the club on 10 January 2011 due to policy disagreement.
-Two days after Johnson's departure, Darren Ferguson returned to the club on a four and a half-year contract.
-Peterborough finally finished 4th in 2010-11 Football League One with one of the worst defensive records in the third tier, conceding 75 goals, but scoring 106; the most for anybody in the Football League that season.
-Peterborough beat Milton Keynes Dons in the playoff semi-finals.
+Two days after Johnson's departure, Darren Ferguson returned to the club on a four-and-a-half-year contract.
+Peterborough finally finished 4th in 2010–11 with one of the worst defensive records in the third tier, conceding 75 goals, but scoring 106; the most for anybody in the Football League that season.
+Peterborough beat Milton Keynes Dons in the play-off semi-finals.
 They defeated Huddersfield Town in the final with a 3–0 victory, and gained promotion back to the Championship.

 Darren Ferguson led the team to safety in its first season back in the Championship, leading to a finish in 18th.
 However, the Posh were relegated back the following season, after losing to Crystal Palace 3–2 on 4 May 2013, the final match of the season.

-On 30 March 2014 The Posh won the Football League Trophy after defeating Chesterfield in the final at Wembley Stadium.
+On 30 March 2014, the Posh won the Football League Trophy after defeating Chesterfield in the final at Wembley Stadium.
 Darren Ferguson ended his time as Peterborough United manager on 21 February 2015, following a 3–0 defeat at Milton Keynes Dons.

-On 1 May 2021 Peterborough were promoted back to the Championship after an 8-year stay in League One after coming back from 3–0 down to draw 3–3 against rivals Lincoln City following a stoppage time penalty by Jonson Clarke-Harris.

-On the 20th February 2022, Darren Ferguson left Peterborough United for the third time, after offering his resignation to club co-owner Darragh Macanthony.
-Ferguson left the club in the relegation zone of the Sky Bet Championship, five points from safety.
-Matthew Etherington was placed in temporary charge of the club's upcoming games on Tuesday 22 February.
-It was announced that his former Posh and Tottenham Hotspur teammate Simon Davies would be assisting him.
+On 1 May 2021, Peterborough were promoted back to the Championship after an 8-year stay in League One after coming back from 3–0 down to draw 3–3 against rivals Lincoln City following a 96th-minute penalty by Jonson Clarke-Harris.
+On 20 February 2022, Darren Ferguson left Peterborough United for the third time, after offering his resignation to club co-owner Darragh MacAnthony.
+Ferguson left the club in the relegation zone of the Championship, five points from safety.
+At the end of the 2021–22 season, Peterborough were relegated back to League One.
+In the 2022–23 season, Peterborough reached the League One play-offs, but lost in the semi-finals to Sheffield Wednesday.
+Peterborough won the EFL Trophy for the second time in the 2023–24 season, defeating Wycombe Wanderers 2–1 in the final.
+They became the first team to retain the trophy the following season by beating Birmingham City 2–0 in the 2025 final.

-On 23 April 2022, Peterborough were relegated back to the EFL League One following a 1-0 defeat at home against Nottingham Forest.
-During the 2022-23 League One Season, Peterborough were for the first time in over 20 years sharing a division with local rivals in Cambridge United, with the home fixture ending with a 1-0 win for Peterborough.